cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

     See [AppArmor](security.md#restricting-pod-access-using-apparmor)
     documentation for details

+`cnpg.io/coredumpFilter`
+:   Filter to control the coredump of Postgres processes, expressed with a
+    bitmask.
+By default it is set to `0x31` in order to exclude shared memory segments from the dump.
+Please refer to ["PostgreSQL core dumps"](troubleshooting.md#postgresql-core-dumps) for more information.

 `cnpg.io/clusterManifest`
 :   Manifest of the `Cluster` owning this resource (such as a PVC) - this label
     replaces the old and deprecated `cnpg.io/hibernateClusterManifest` label